 As the temperature heats up, so do opportunities for selling your products.
-Warm weather will often spur outdoor shopping marketplaces like festivals and events that can be great outlets for merchants of all types and sizes.
+Warm weather will often spur outdoor shopping marketplaces like festivals and other events that can be great outlets for merchants of all types and sizes.

 If your business is a traditional brick-and-mortar store, these venues offer a chance to tap into a different experience, exposing your brand to new customers.
 If your store is online only, events give you a chance to test in-person retail.
 This type of selling is called on-site activation, which is breaking from your normal sales channel, selling directly to customers, and starting real-world conversations between customers and your brand.
 On-site activation is part of an omnichannel commerce strategy and can provide a new touchpoint for consumers, bringing your online brand to life.

-If you’re ready to venture outdoors, here are some tips for finding success at festivals and events.
+If you’re ready to venture outdoors, here are some tips for finding success at festivals and other events.

 Do Your Research

 The first step is to find events.
 Lists of shows can be found online, through city chambers of commerce, market publications, and newspapers.
-Another way to find opportunities is word of mouth.
+Another way to find opportunities is word-of-mouth.
 Talk to other local vendors to get their input on shows in your area.
 This is a great way to identify those that are worth your time and those to avoid.